 - On average, 51% of companies are currently using Marketing automation.
-With more than half of B2B companies (58%) plan to adopt the technology.
+More than half of B2B companies (58%) plan to adopt the technology.

 - Research and Markets anticipated the global marketing automation market size to reach USD 8.42 billion by 2027 (March 2020 survey)

-- Forrester predicts that CMO investment for marketing automation will increase, even if the marketing spends globally keeps on falling through 2021
+- Forrester predicts that CMO investment for marketing automation will increase, even if the marketing spending globally keeps on falling through 2021

 - According to Gartner’s latest annual CMO Spend Survey, 68% of CMOs expect their martech budget to increase by 2021.